How to Manage Your Business Opening Hours on Google Business Profile

 Where do Google business special hours show?

-Your special hours will populate your opening hours according to the dates you’ve set and these will show directly in the Local Pack, Local Finder, Google Maps and Business Profile.
+Your special hours will populate your opening hours according to the dates you’ve set.
+These will show directly in the Local Pack, Local Finder, Google Maps, and Business Profile.

 When the week that includes the date in question is reached, the business is shown as ‘closed’ on the relevant date:

-Adding and Updating Your Google Business ‘Special Hours’ / ‘Holiday Hours’
+Adding and Updating Your Google Business ‘Special Hours’/’Holiday Hours’

-To edit your special hours/holiday hours, being by searching for your business name in Google Search and then clicking ‘Edit profile’:
+To edit your special hours/holiday hours, begin by searching for your business name in Google Search and then clicking ‘Edit profile’.
+This can also be done by going to business.google.com.

-To change these hours, simply click on this section.
-You can then edit your existing dates or click ‘Add a date’ at the bottom, select the dates from the calendar, and add the open and close times for those dates.
+To change these hours, click on this section.
+You can then edit your existing dates or click ‘add a date’ at the bottom.
+You then simply select the dates from the calendar, and add the open and close times for those dates.

 Google has a list of holidays by region and will often prompt businesses via notifications to check and update their holiday hours.